Run Service

 ctm run workloadpolicies:detailed::get [-s "name=<policyName>"]

-The -s option can be used to query for a specific Workload Policy.
-If you do not include the -s option, details are returned for all defined Workload Policies.
+where -s runs a query for a specific Workload Policy.
+If you do not include the -s option, the system returns the details for all defined Workload Policies.

 REST API Syntax